chat loading...

 Find primary sources in the library catalog

-Scholars and publishers compile collections of primary sources that can be found in library catalogs, such as the Amherst Catalog, the Five Colleges Catalog, or World Cat.
-Examples include published manuscripts, diaries, or letters of an individual (In Lincoln's Hand: His Original Manuscripts), or sources related to a particular topic (The Nazi Concentration Camps, 1933-1939: A Documentary History).
+Scholars and publishers compile collections of primary sources that can be found in library collections, such as the Five College Catalog or World Cat.
+Examples include published manuscripts, diaries, or letters of an individual (Lincoln in Private), or sources related to a particular topic (Land and Labor, 1866-1867).

 • Archival Resources